cockroachdb/c-protobuf/README.md

 # Google Protobuf's

 This is a go-gettable version of the Google C++ protobuf library for use in Go code that needs to link against the C++ protobuf library but wants to integrate with `go get` and `go build`.
-The protobuf source is currently pinned to the 2.6.1 release.
+The sources track the 3.0.0 release; take a look at `import.sh` to get the currently used version.

 To use in your project you need to import the package and set appropriate cgo flag directives: